menu

 But you can't hire well if you don't speak the same language as the person you're hiring.

-After hand-making things for 20+ years, then teaching others how to build their own craft-based businesses too, I started a fashion incubator in 2020.
+After hand-making things for 20+ years, then teaching others how to build their own craft-based businesses too, I started a fashion incubator in 2020 in the midst of lockdown.

 There's a reason your collection is taking you forever to launch.